Nemsae/RIXI/README.md

 ## TODO:
 1. Routing: move getStateForAction function out of store and into navigationConfiguration
-1. Routing: make a jump to tab custom router action
+2. Routing: make a jump to tab custom router action
+3. Take unused Screens out
-2. Add license and author
+x.
+Add license and author